 The Distributed Systems group has developed, in the last fifteen years, a solid worldwide reputation in the context of theory and practice of distributed, pervasive and p2p computing, middleware platforms, data processing, and information systems infrastructures.
 On these topics, the group has created strong relationships with the most influential research groups in the world.

 The distributed systems group has participated and successfully coordinated several important EU projects in the context of e-government, security and dependability of large scale systems, and protection of critical infrastructures.
 It has developed remarkable connections with the major Italian ICT industries and Public Administrations for creating innovative solutions and prototypes transferring the latest results from research area into practice.

 Current research areas include:

-Byzantine fault-tolerant algorithms: in the past few years the group has proposed several solutions in the area of BFT focussing, in particular, on algorithms for dynamic settings and algorithms for robust lattice agreement algorithms.
+Byzantine fault-tolerant algorithms: in the past few years the group has proposed several solutions in the area of BFT focussing, in particular, on algorithms for basic distributed abstractions in both static and dynamic settings and algorithms for robust lattice agreement algorithms.
+In this context, the group is also investigating solutions able to deal with the so called Mobile Byzantine Failure model.

 Dynamic networks and population protocols: The group has a keen interest in the study of dynamic networks, especially the one composed by anonymous processes.
 In this area, it has designed the first known terminating counting algorithms for rooted interval-connected networks, bootstrapping the research in the field.
 Regarding, population protocols the group has been the first to investigate computability under faulty interactions increasing the understanding of fault-tolerance for population protocols.
 The group also provided contribution to the analysis of theoretical aspect of distributed systems affected by continuous churn i.e., the phenomenon of continuously changing the set of processes participating in to the distributed system.